protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 IPNI also makes it possible, in a way not achieved before, for people to retrieve data from the Filecoin network, as there is a lot of data stored across Filecoin nodes, but  no way to search and retrieve that data searching either by the CID of multihash of that data.

-Though the DHT is an amazing, distributed way to advertise and discover content, the IPFS indexer adds another layer that can give you other options for retrieving files for your applicaitons.
+Though the DHT is an amazing, distributed way to advertise and discover content, IPNI adds another layer that can give you other options for retrieving files for your applications.
 With an open protocol that anyone can use, as seen here in the [go-delgated-routing](https://github.com/ipfs/go-delegated-routing) library on their server.
 With an open protocol that anyone can use on their server, as seen here in the [go-delgated-routing](https://github.com/ipfs/go-delegated-routing) library. to enable faster discovery and routing, along with load balancing and an alternative market where routing is done, besides the DHT